Tautological projection for cycles on the moduli space of abelian varieties: The top Chern class of the Hodge bundle

 \begin{proof} Let $\overline{\A}_g' \to \overline{\A}_g$ be a log alteration.
 Since the locus $\overline{\A}_g^{\ge m}$ pulls back to the corresponding locus in $\overline{\A}_g'$, we reduce, as in the proof of Theorem \ref{thm:main}, to the case where $\overline{\A}_g$ carries a compactified universal family $p: \mathcal{X}_g \to \overline{\A}_g$.
 Furthermore, as before, we replace $\overline{\A}_g^{\ge m}$ with one of its irreducible components $T$.

-In the compactified family $\mathcal{X}_g|_T$, the torus part of the semi-abelian scheme $\mathcal{U}_g|_T$ is compactified as a union of proper toric varieties.
+In the compactified universal family $\mathcal{X}_g|_T$, the torus part of the semi-abelian scheme $\mathcal{U}_g|_T$ is compactified as a union of proper toric varieties.
 Since every complete toric variety of dimension $d$ has strata of codimension $i$, $0 \le i \le d$, and the torus part of $\mathcal{U}_g$ over $T$ has dimension $\ge m$, the universal family

-has a stratum $Y$ of relative codimension $\ge m$ over $T$.
-Combining the proof of Theorem \ref{thm:main} with Corollary \ref{cor: residueandcodimension}, we find that the pullback of the Hodge bundle $\mathbb{E}_g$ to $Y$ has a rank $m$ trivial quotient.
+has a stratum $Y$ of relative codimension $\ge m$ over $T$.\footnote{That is, the map $Y \to T$ is flat and the restriction of $Y$ to each fiber has codimension $\ge m$.} Combining the proof of Theorem \ref{thm:main} with Corollary \ref{cor: residueandcodimension}, we find that the pullback of the Hodge bundle $\mathbb{E}_g$ to $Y$ has a rank $m$ trivial quotient.
 Therefore, the top $m$ Chern classes of $\mathbb{E}_g$ restricted to $Y$ are $0$.
 Since $Y \to T$ is proper and surjective, the top $m$ Chern classes of $\mathbb{E}_g$ restricted to $T$ are $0$. \end{proof}